Missouri’s prison population has increased by about 2,500 since 2006

-(STORY WRITTEN BY ALEX DEROSIER, MISSOURINET CONTRIBUTOR)
+(BY ALEX DEROSIER, MISSOURINET CONTRIBUTOR)

 Testifying Monday before a House budget hearing, Missouri’s new Department of Corrections Director Anne Precythe says she’s committed to not building another prison.
 She says the department will instead look to reduce prison populations before expanding the system.